 Abstract-We consider joint channel-and-data estimation for quantized massive MIMO systems.
 The estimation for both parts follows a turbo-like fashion, where the estimation error of one step is treated as additive Gaussian noise for the other.
 An approximate belief propagation algorithm is employed to obtain an approximate minimum mean square error estimate of both the data and channel.
 The performance of our scheme is compared to a Bayes optimal joint channel-and-data estimation approach by Wen et al. (2015).
-We observe that 10 turbo iterations are enough to achieve similar performance at lower complexity.
-The results are then used for a state evolution in the large system limit to optimize the resource allocation between training and data payload.
+We observe that 10 turbo iterations are enough to achieve similar performance with lower complexity.

-I. Introduction
+I. INTRODUCTION

 To address the explosively growing demand for faster data rates and increased energy efficiency, wireless communications faces a trend towards using a very large number (100 or more) antennas at the base station to simultaneously accommodate many users.
 This idea is commonly known as Massive MIMO [1]-[3].
 However, there is still skepticism about the practicality of such systems; increasing both the number of antennas and the bandwidth by an order of magnitude for millimeter wave systems [4], [5] requires an enormous investment in hardware, particularly if a separate radio frequency chain is used for each antenna.
-The analog-to-digital converters (ADCs) and digital-to-analog converters (DACs) must be extremely high-speed to handle the large bandwidths in the millimeter wave range.
+The analogto-digital converters (ADCs) and digital-to-analog converters (DACs) must be extremely high-speed to handle the large bandwidths in the millimeter wave range.
 High-precision ADCs/DACs operating at gigasample-per-second rates have an extremely high fabrication cost and energy consumption which contradicts their employment in such situations.
 Low resolution ADCs and DACs, even down to a single bit of resolution, have therefore gained a lot of interest in the massive MIMO literature recently: Bounds on the capacity of quantized channels have been derived in [6].
-In [7], the authors consider the problem of detection and channel estimation using linear methods based on least-squares, matched filtering and zero-forcing.
+In [7], the authors consider the problem of detection and channel estimation using linear methods based on least-squares, matched filtering and zeroforcing.
 They also formulate the maximum-likelihood (ML) detection problem, but do not solve it due to its claimed NP-hardness.
 The authors of [8] come up with a relaxed ML formulation that can be used for both data and channel detection.
 The work of [9] considers the possibility of using larger constellations and characterizes the tradeoff between the length of the pilot sequence and the channel coherence time for a pilot-only scheme.
-Joint dataand-channel (JDC) estimation for quantized massive MIMO systems is considered in [10], where the authors employ an adapted version of bilinear generalized approximate message passing (biGAMP) [11].
+Joint channel-and-data (JCD) estimation for quantized massive MIMO systems is considered in [10], where the authors employ an adapted version of bilinear generalized approximate message passing (biGAMP) [11].
 They characterize important system parameters (bit-error rate (BER), mean-squared error (MSE)) in the asymptotic limit of a large system analysis.
 In this work, we also investigate the joint channel-and-data estimation problem, but propose a turbo like detection algorithm that iterates between a channel and data estimation phase and provides improved estimates after each iteration.
 For that purpose, we employ generalized approximate message passing (GAMP) [12] that implements a loopy belief propagation (BP) approximating the minimum mean square error (MMSE) estimate.
-The suggested approach has smaller complexity than biGAMP, allows for a straightforward integration of channel decoding and a simpler state-evolution analysis.
-We exploit the latter to optimize the allocation policy of training and data in terms of mutual information.
-For general state-of-theart wireless systems, this question has been treated in [13] considering imperfect channel state information (CSI).
-To our best knowledge, resource allocation between training and data in quantized systems assuming imperfect CSI and joint dataand-channel estimation has not been addressed yet.
-We derive an empirical capacity expression based on the state evolution analysis of the message passing algorithm.
-Then we maximize the resulting achievable rate with respect to the training length for a fixed coherence time of the channel.
+The suggested approach has smaller complexity than biGAMP, allows for a straightforward integration of channel decoding and a simpler stateevolution analysis.

 The following paper is structured as follows: In Sect.
 II, we describe the employed system model.
 Sect.
 III reviews the general GAMP algorithm and points out implementation details.
 We propose our turbo-like joint channel-and-data detection approach in Sect.
 IV.
-These results are then used in Sect.
-V to derive an expression for the optimal training length in the large system limit.
 Numerical validations are provided in Sect.
+V. We conclude in Sect.
 VI.
-We conclude in Sect.
-VII.